Buzzards (Vultures) – Control

 Q: How can I encourage buzzards to move away from their roosting site?
 It is a very large flock.
 They have been there at least 3 years.
 The problem is that they smell bad & leave a mess on the ground.

-2. The Turkey Vulture Society has some suggestions.
+2. The Turkey Vulture Society (yes, there is one) has some suggestions.

 3. Here is a useful publication from USDA APHIS.